 I am here to tell you, this is incorrect.
 You can wear shorts in Italy and look perfectly normal.

-Here are a few examples of Italians we saw wearing shorts when it was in the mid 80s in September.
+Here are a few examples of Italians we saw wearing shorts in Italy when it was in the mid-80s in September.

 We knew the temperature was expected to be in the mid-80s and 90s, but we also wanted to fit in with the local attire.
 I went ahead and packed three pairs of pants and three pairs of shorts.
 I am so glad I decided to pack some shorts!